 Geogebra is a graphing and geometry tool I've been using since my teaching days.
 I always found it to be very useful to display concepts that are hard to visualize on a static page.
-In the past, I had to export files to html5 to embed them, but the process was pretty clunky and time consuming.
+It is a lot more than a simple animation since people can interact with it and move things around.

-Last update: 2020/11/08 09:20
+Last update: 2020/11/08 09:23

+In the past, I had to export Geogbra files to html5 to embed them, but the process was pretty clunky and time consuming.
 I searched the Dokuwiki plugins but all the ones listed are too old and don't work anymore.
 Finally, I created my own using some general instructions for embedding Geogebra files.
-This is my first plugin and a bit of a cheat: I basically took an existing plugin (Color plugin) that was very simple, and modified it until it did what I needed.
+This is my first plugin and a bit of a cheat: I basically took the existing Color plugin which is pretty simple, studied it to learn a bit of the syntax and modified it until it did what I needed.
 However, there's still a lot of code that I don't really understand and a few features that are missing.